Testing Times: the new ICF Credentialing system

 My experience of doing the CKA exam

-- Revision of a few hours is probably plenty.
-All questions are based on the ICF Core Competencies, the ICF Code of Ethics (plus the Code of Ethics FAQs) and the ICF Definition of Coaching.
+Revision of a few hours is probably plenty.
+All questions are based on the ICF Core Competencies, the ICF Code of Ethics

-- No memorisation is required; you can refer to notes as you’re going through.
-I found it useful to have open tabs for the ICF Core Competencies, ICF Code of Ethics and Code of Ethics FAQs – sometimes reviewing the precise wording of the longer description gave a useful hint.
+No memorisation is required; you can refer to notes as you’re going through.
+I found it useful to have open tabs for the ICF pages above – sometimes reviewing the precise wording of the longer description gave a useful hint.

 Screengrabs from the CKA exam interface